IliassTAHIRI/itahiri/content/post/2020-04-02-COVID19-Morocco.md

 R(t) is the number of population recovered and now immune to the disease

 I will not present the technicalities to solve this equation in this post, but you can find plenty of codes available to solve this problem.
-Nevertheless here is a useful link: [SIR](https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/).
+Nevertheless here is a useful link: [Scipython.com - The SIR epidemic model](https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/).

-/## Fitting the SIR epidemic model to the Moroccan epidemic curve
+## Fitting the SIR epidemic model to the Moroccan epidemic curve